Unraid vs. TrueNAS: Side-by-Side Comparison

 File Systems

 The first, and biggest difference between TrueNAS and Unraid is the file systems that they use.
-By default, Unraid uses XFS or BTRFS (you technically have the option of using ReiserFS as well, but support is deprecated).
+By default, Unraid uses XFS or BTRFS (you technically have the option of using ReiserFS as well, but support is deprecated), and was recently updated to allow for ZFS (as a pool, unlike a traditional Unraid Array).

-On the other hand, TrueNAS uses ZFS, which has a ton of great benefits.
+On the other hand, TrueNAS uses ZFS ONLY, which has a ton of great benefits.
 These are entirely different and the biggest question you’ll have to answer is if you want to use ZFS.
-If you do, Unraid isn’t an option and you’ll be forced to use TrueNAS Core or Scale.
+If you do, Unraid is now an option (though it never was), but even if you do want to use ZFS, you must determine if there’s any benefit in using an Unraid array as well.

 When you set up Unraid, you’re instructed to add your hard drives and select one (maximum of two) drive(s) that will be used as the parity drive(s).
 The parity drives selected are what will protect your array against data loss.